 One way to alleviate those inter-byte gaps is to use USART0 in SPI master mode.
 When you do this, the transmit register is double-buffered, so you can write a new value to it while one is going out.
 There is a REMAP register for the port we're using for SPI which allows USART0 to be mapped to the same pins used by SPI.
 Unfortunately, the USART synchronous pin mapping swaps TXD (MOSI) and the clock pin relative to SPI.
 There's a bit in the REMAP register to accommodate that as well, but unfortunately Atmel in all their wisdom made this bit work backwards from what you'd expect.
 The SPI bit in the remap register changes the SPI port wiring to match the USART layout.
 What this effectively means is that the most versatile way to wire the SPI port is with MOSI and clock swapped and using the upper nibble of the port.
 If you want to use traditional SPI, you can turn on the SPI flag in REMAP and the SPI subsystem will line up properly.
 If you want USART in SPI master mode, you turn on the USART0 bit in REMAP and that subsystem is shifted into place with the pins correct.

 The controller requires 3.3 volt power.
 Since that's also what the cards want, there's no need for level shifting and the entire system can run from a single supply.
 Two SD cards and a rather beefy controller are probably pushing things for an LDO, however, but a buck converter can be used with almost no extra boards space.
 It is a good idea to provide a mechanism for the controller to turn power to the cards on and off.
 This way, power can be applied only once the two cards have been inserted.
 If one card is removed, power to both can be dropped, insuring that both cards will cold-start once the second is installed.
 We can use a P channel MOSFET as a power switch, and an AP2331 current limiting switch will insure that any inrush from the cards won't impact the supply rail for the controller.
-Since most of the pins we use are only general purpose and we barely use...Read more »
+Since most of the pins we use...Read more »